 What is MET?

-There are two MET biomarkers that have relevance in lung cancer at this time.
-MET gene amplification means that there are extra copies of the MET gene in the body which causes uncontrolled cell growth.
-This is relatively uncommon in lung cancer but MET gene amplification is a predictive biomarker for some patients.
-That means if you a very high number of copies of the MET gene, you might respond better to a MET targeted therapy.
+There are two MET biomarkers that have relevance in lung cancer at this time, where changes, or alterations, like gene amplification and MET exon 14 skipping, can cause tumors to grow.
+MET gene amplification occurs when there are extra copies of the MET gene in the body leading to uncontrolled cell growth.
+This alteration is relatively uncommon in lung cancer but MET gene amplification can be a predictive biomarker for some patients.
+If you a very high number of MET gene copies, you might respond better to a MET targeted therapy.

 Who is most likely to have MET alterations?

-MET alterations tend to appear most in adenocarcinoma non-small cell lung cancer (NSCLC), but they can also be seen in squamous NSCLC.
-About 5% of patients with lung cancer have MET exon 14 skipping.
-A lower percentage of patients have MET gene amplification.
+MET gene alterations are most commonly seen in adenocarcinoma non-small cell lung cancer (NSCLC), but they can also occur in squamous NSCLC.
+About 5% of patients with lung cancer have MET exon 14 skipping, while a smaller percentage of patients have MET gene amplification.

 How do you know if you have a MET alteration?

-The best way to detect MET exon 14 skipping is through next-generation sequencing (NGS).
+The best way to detect MET exon 14 skipping is through next-generation sequencing (NGS), also called comprehensive biomarker testing.
 This type of comprehensive testing places tissue from a patient’s tumor (gathered from a single biopsy) in a machine that looks for many possible biomarkers at one time.
-MET gene amplification can also be detected through NGS, but in some cases, a special test called FISH may be used to calculate the number of extra MET copies in cancer cells.
-For NGS, tissue from a patient’s tumor (gathered from a biopsy) is analyzed to look for many possible biomarkers (including mutations) in many cancer-related genes simultaneously.
-There may be some situations where a patient can’t undergo the biopsy needed to perform NGS, so a liquid biopsy is recommended instead.
+MET gene amplification can also be detected through NGS testing, but in some cases, a special test called FISH (fluorescence in situ hybridization) analysis may be used to calculate the number of extra MET copies in cancer cells.
+In some situations, a patient may not be able to have the biopsy needed to perform NGS testing, so a liquid biopsy may be recommended instead.
 A liquid biopsy can look for certain biomarkers in a patient’s blood.
 Talk to your doctor to make sure one of these tests was performed.

 Learn more about the different types of biomarker tests.